 Administration: Typically administered with 60 International Units per kg body weight twice weekly (every 3 or 4 days).

-Side Effects: Common adverse reactions include injection site reaction, hypersensitivity, nasopharyngitis and dizziness.
+Side Effects: Common adverse reactions include injection site reactions, hypersensitivity, nasopharyngitis and dizziness.

 For more detailed information on Haegarda, please visit FDA.gov

 Frequently Asked Questions